0dataapp/hello/solid/README.md

 # Solid Hello World

-This is a simple application illustrating how to get started with [Solid](https://solidproject.org/).
+This folder contains some simple applications illustrating how to get started with [Solid](https://solidproject.org/) using different libraries.

-It only has two dependencies: [an authentication library](https://github.com/inrupt/solid-client-authn-js) and [an RDF parsing library](https://github.com/rdfjs/N3.js).
-Everything else is plain HTML, CSS and JavaScript.
-All the functionality related with Solid is contained in a single file; `solid.js`.
+- [solid-rest-api](./solid-rest-api): This example is the most minimal, it only uses the authentication library and a Turtle parser.
+All the interaction with the POD is implemented using the native `fetch` function.
+- [solid-file-client](./solid-file-client): This example uses a higher-level library called [solid-file-client](https://github.com/jeff-zucker/solid-file-client).
+It's still a pretty minimal library, but makes some basic operations easier.

 ## Understanding the code

 If you're not familiar with the basics of Solid, we strongly suggest that you check out [the glossary](Glossary.md).
-You can find more specific documentation about the code in this app within the [solid.js](./solid.js) file.
+You can find more documentation about each code sample in the source files, they contain inline comments specific to each implementation.

 The `index.html` and `main.js` files are not documented, but they should be fairly easy to understand if you're already familiar with HTML and JavaScript.
 The application doesn't have any custom CSS because it uses a classless CSS framework called [Simple.css](https://simplecss.org).